Get All the Dirt

 Freesias do best in full sun sites except where temperatures are hot.
 These plants thrive in moderately fertile, well-drained soil.
 Soil that drains poorly and allows water to puddle will encourage bulb rot.
 If the soil where you’re considering planting doesn’t drain well, find a new location or consider planting in containers.

-Average, moderately fertile soil with medium amounts of moisture will be fine for freesia.
-Adding a slow release fertilizer when you plant can be helpful if your soil is a bit lean or if you’re planting in a container.
+Average, moderately fertile soil with medium amounts of moisture are fine for freesia.
+Mixing in a handful of sand can improve drainage.
+Add a slow release fertilizer when you plant if your soil is a bit lean or if you’re planting in a container.
+Avoid fertilizers and tap water with floride as that will cause foliage to yellow.
+Do not use "Super Phosphate" fertilizer for freesia.

 Plant freesia bulbs outdoors in spring when frost danger has past and soil has warmed.
 These plants are native to South African warm (but not hot) regions and aren’t happy with cold soil or frosts.